Book One Criminal Law

 Payment of costs.

 Article 26.
-When afflictive, correctional, or light penalty. -A fine, whether imposed as a single or as an alternative penalty, shall be considered an afflictive penalty, if it exceeds One million two hundred thousand pesos (P1,200,000); a correctional penalty, if it does not exceed One million two hundred thousand pesos (P1,200,000) but is not less than Forty thousand pesos (P40,000); and a light penalty, if it be less than Forty thousand pesos (P40,000). (as amended by Republic Act No. 10951, [August 29, 2017])
+Fine.- When afflictive, correctional, or light penalty.- A fine, whether imposed as a single or as an alternative penalty, shall be considered an afflictive penalty, if it exceeds One million two hundred thousand pesos (P1, 200, 000); a correctional penalty, if it does not exceed One million two hundred thousand pesos (P1, 200, 000) but is not less than Forty thousand pesos (P40, 000); and a light penalty, if be less than Forty thousand pesos (P40, 000).”

 Reclusion temporal. – The penalty of reclusion temporal shall be from twelve years and one day to twenty years.

-Prision mayor and temporary disqualification. — The duration of the penalties of prision mayor and temporary disqualification shall be from six years and one day to twelve years, except when the penalty of disqualification is imposed as an accessory penalty, in which case, its durations shall be that of the principal penalty.
+Prision mayor and temporary disqualification. – The duration of the penalties of prision mayor and temporary disqualification shall be from six years and one day to twelve years, except when the penalty of disqualification is imposed as an accessory penalty, in which case its duration shall be that of the principal penalty.

 Arresto mayor. – The duration of the penalty of arresto mayor shall be from one month and one day to six months.